felixnw/dc-metro/README.md

 - Tape _(optional)_

 ## Part 1: Prepare the Board
-1. Use a hot glue gun to cover the sharp screws on the right-hand side of the 64x32 LED matrix.
+1. Use a hot glue gun to cover the sharp screws on the right-hand side of the 64x32 LED matrix, if present.
 This step is optional, but it will prevent wire chafing later on.

     ![64x32 Matrix with Hot Glue on Screws](img/base-board.jpg)